Huangquelong/LG-CoT/README.md

 - Python 3.8+
 - Neo4j (optional, for knowledge graph features)
 - CUDA-capable GPU (recommended for MinerU)
-- (建议) Linux / WSL 环境运行 MinerU 与 GPU 推理更稳定
+- Running MinerU in the Linux/WSL environment is more stable for GPU inference.